devilteo911/auto_categorize_file/README.md

 # Auto categorize your files
-Simple script that, based on some hardcoded categorize, can clean up the folder you desire.
+Simple script that, based on some hardcoded categories, can clean up the folder you desire.

 ## Installation
 > clone the repo